erroronline1/caro/readme.md

 * Document management: full version control, reusable components, with access to former versions
 * Easy form creation: simplified form assembly and seamless integration into the application
 * Risk management: with alignment check of risks and medical device characteristics
-* Trainings and skills management: quick overwiew with evaluation reminder and highlighted expiries
+* Trainings and skills management: quick overview with evaluation reminder and highlighted expiries
 * Task and absence schedules: plan tasks while having an overview on personnel ressources
 * Structured procurement: reduced inquiries, automated reminders, incorporation records and sample checks
 * Role management: defined user permissions and appropriate information load